Analysis | What We Know About Hong Kong’s Likely Covid Lockdown

 1. What will the lockdown be like?

-It’s not yet clear, but domestic media reports have indicated it may not be the strictest version where residents aren’t allowed out of their homes at all.
-The lockdown could be imposed to facilitate the mandatory Covid testing push that is set to begin after March 17.
-The city’s 7.4 million people will be screened three times over nine days, with the stay-at-home order in place to maximize impact, Sing Tao Daily and other media including the South China Morning Post reported.
-The government is still deciding how widespread the lockdown will be and whether to take steps such as halting public transport, according to the SCMP.
-But core businesses such as the Hong Kong stock exchange will be exempted, according to Sing Tao.
-In a statement March 1 confirming the government is assessing “possible arrangements” for a lockdown, it said Hong Kong’s status as an international financial center would be taken into consideration in the mass testing.
-Those who provide “necessary and emergency services,” including tens of thousands of civil servants, cannot be grounded, the city’s leader, Chief Executive Carrie Lam, said on Feb.
-28. The government is considering other exceptions for police and frontline medical workers, and for such activities as going out for groceries and seeing a doctor, said Albert Au, principal medical and health officer of communicable disease at the Hong Kong health department.
+It’s not yet clear, but domestic media reports have indicated it may not be the strictest version, where residents aren’t allowed out of their homes at all.
+According to local news outlet HK01, a limited lockdown will be imposed at the start of a compulsory Covid-19 testing blitz, which will run between March 26 and April 3.
+Residents will have to stay at home only for the first four days, with the exception of trips to pharmacies or supermarkets, HK01 said.
+Other media including Sing Tao Daily and the South China Morning Post have reported everyone will be tested three times during that period.
+The government has yet to decide how widespread the lockdown will be and whether to halt public transport, according to the SCMP.
+Sing Tao said core businesses such as the stock exchange will be exempted.
+In a statement March 1 confirming “possible arrangements” for a lockdown, the government said Hong Kong’s status as an international financial center would be taken into consideration.
+People who provide “necessary and emergency services,” including tens of thousands of civil servants, cannot be grounded, the city’s leader, Chief Executive Carrie Lam, said on Feb.
+28.

 2. Will it really happen?

 Besides what’s popped up in local media reports, Hong Kong’s leaders have already been hinting about the possibility of a lockdown.
-Two weeks after insisting there were no plans for a “wholesale lockdown,” Lam changed tack at her Feb.
-28 briefing.
-Citing health experts, she said limiting people’s movements is one of the most effective ways to curb community transmission while officials are carrying out city-wide testing.
-Secretary for Food and Health Sophia Chan told a radio program the government wouldn’t rule it out.
-Au said many details related to the testing effort remain unconfirmed, but authorities would give residents time to prepare once they iron out a plan.
-Adding impetus is a surge in deaths to eight per 1 million people over 10 days through Feb.
-28, one of the world’s highest rates, with the under-vaccinated elderly population bearing the brunt.
+While insisting there were no plans for a “wholesale lockdown,” Lam said at a March 2 briefing that “restricting people from going out to a certain extent” may be necessary to curb community transmission while officials are carrying out city-wide testing.
+Secretary for Food and Health Sophia Chan told a radio program the government wouldn’t rule a lockdown out.
+Dr. Albert Au, principal medical and health officer of communicable disease at the Department of Health, said authorities would give residents time to prepare once they iron out a plan.
+Adding impetus is a surge in the 7-day rolling average of deaths -- 27 per million as of March 6, one of the world’s highest rates -- with the under-vaccinated elderly population bearing the brunt.
+In the meantime, the city has been cordoning off buildings deemed at high risk after individual cases are detected, with residents required to stay at home until everyone is tested.
+Thirteen buildings were placed under such restrictions on March 6 alone.

 4. Will it work?

-To leaders of Hong Kong, this approach is their best bet, but it will be difficult.
+It will be difficult.
 One challenge is isolation capacity: The number of people projected to be in seven-day isolation in mid-March is more than 322,000, according to modeling by researchers at the University of Hong Kong, while the government had only identified some 70,000 potential isolation units.
 A lockdown could also trigger social turmoil given the city’s sensitive political climate, where whole families are often crowded into tiny apartments, some without kitchen facilities.
 Mistrust of the government is widespread after the anti-Beijing unrest in 2019, which saw months of violent conflict between protesters and the police.
-In any case, it may not be necessary because the outbreak is projected to naturally ease in two months, with daily infections falling to just 211 by the end of April, according to the HKU study.
+In any case, the outbreak is projected to naturally ease in two months, with daily infections falling to just 211 by the end of April, according to the HKU study.
 Still, given Hong Kong is yet to have experienced an outbreak of this magnitude, and didn’t prioritize vaccinating its older people, the death toll from this wave is likely to be high, despite the city’s efforts over the past two years.

 5. How have other places in the world carried out lockdowns?